12traits/ingestion-api-specs/source/index.html.md

 ```

-> An action indicating that a player (with ID 1001) chose to equip a new skin with ID 345344.
+> An action indicating that a user (with ID 1001) chose to equip a new skin with ID 345344.

 ```json
 {